JoshiPranav/TaxCalculator/README.md

 This is a simple tax calculator given gross and superannuation amounts.
 Gross may or maynot include superannuation, which is indicated using "Includes Super annuation" checkbox.

-When "Includes Superannuation" checkbox is checked, its mandatory to enter a superannuation value, which would then indicate that gross amount includes super.
+When "Includes Superannuation" checkbox is checked, its mandatory to enter a superannuation value (which defaults to 9.5 if empty).

 When "Includes Superannuation" checkbox is not checked, one may or may not enter superannuation amount.